 Experts note that children feel empowered when they have tools and a plan at their disposal.
 When you talk about the possible dangers of strangers, end the discussion with a practical plan.
 Some aspects of your plan may include the following:

-- If a stranger approaches you and asks for help – i.e. directions, money, etc. – leave immediately and find an adult to help.
-If the need is legitimate, the stranger will be glad for an adult to help.
+1. If a stranger approaches you and asks for help – i.e. directions, money, etc. – leave immediately and find an adult to help.
+If the need is legitimate, the stranger would rather speak with an adult anyway.

 Caution, Not Fear